open-mmlab/mmselfsup/configs/selfsup/deepcluster/README.md

 **Back to [model_zoo.md](https://github.com/open-mmlab/mmselfsup/blob/master/docs/en/model_zoo.md) to download models.**

 In this page, we provide benchmarks as much as possible to evaluate our pre-trained models.
-If not mentioned, all models were trained on ImageNet1k dataset.
+If not mentioned, all models are pre-trained on ImageNet-1k dataset.

 ### Classification

 The classification benchmarks includes 4 downstream task datasets, **VOC**, **ImageNet**,  **iNaturalist2018** and **Places205**.
 If not specified, the results are Top-1 (%).

 #### VOC SVM / Low-shot SVM